rkapl123/DBAddin/docs/README.md

 *   `localUpdateFolder`: For updating the DB-Addin Version, you can provide an alternative folder, where the deploy script and the files are maintained for other users.
 *   `localUpdateMessage`: For the alternative folder update, you can also provide an alternative message to display.

-To change the settings, there is also a dropdown called "settings", where you can modify the DBAddin.xll.config and the referred DBAddinCentral.config including XML validation.
-You can have multiple same named entries (e.g. `ConfigSelect`) in your settings files, always the last one is taken as the active setting.
+To change the settings, there use the dropdown "settings", where you can modify the DBAddin.xll.config and the referred DBAddinCentral.config including XML validation.
+If you have multiple same named entries in your settings files, the last one is taken as the active setting.

 ### Testing